History of Athens: Ottoman Athens

 The first Ottoman attack on Athens, which involved a short-lived occupation of the town, came in 1397, under the Ottoman generals Yaqub Pasha and Timurtash.
 Finally, in 1458, Athens was captured by the Ottomans under the personal leadership of Sultan Mehmed II.
 As the Ottoman Sultan rode into the city, he was greatly struck by the beauty of its ancient monuments and issued a firman (imperial edict) forbidding their looting or destruction, on pain of death.
-The Parthenon was converted into Athens' main mosque.
+The Parthenon was converted into the main mosque of the city.

-Under Ottoman rule, the city was denuded of any importance and its population severely declined, leaving Athens as a "small country town" (Franz Babinger).
-From the early 17th century, Athens came under the jurisdiction of the Kizlar Agha, the chief black eunuch of the Sultans' harem.
+Under Ottoman rule, Athens was denuded of any importance and its population severely declined, leaving it as a "small country town" (Franz Babinger).
+From the early 17th century, Athens came under the jurisdiction of the Kizlar Agha, the chief black eunuch of the Sultan's harem.
 The city had originally been granted by Sultan Ahmed I (r.
 1603–1617) to Basilica, one of his favourite concubines, who hailed from the city, in response of complaints of maladministration by the local governors.
 After her death, Athens came under the purview of the Kizlar Agha.

 The Turks began a practice of storing gunpowder and explosives in the Parthenon and Propylaea.
 In 1640, a lightning bolt struck the Propylaea, causing its destruction.
 In 1687, during the Morean War, the Acropolis was besieged by the Venetians under Francesco Morosini, and the temple of Athena Nike was dismantled by the Ottomans to fortify the Parthenon.
-A shot fired during the bombardment of the Acropolis caused a powder magazine in the Parthenon to explode (26 September), and the building was severely damaged, giving it the appearance we see today.
-The occupation of the Acropolis continued for six months and both the Venetians and the Ottomans participated in the looting of the Parthenon.
+A shot fired during the bombardment of the Acropolis caused a powder magazine in the Parthenon to explode (26 September), and the building was severely damaged, giving it largely the appearance it has today.
+The Venetian occupation of Athens lasted for six months, and both the Venetians and the Ottomans participated in the looting of the Parthenon.
 One of its western pediments was removed, causing even more damage to the structure.
-The Venetians occupied the town, converting its two mosques into Catholic and Protestant churches, but on 9 April 1688 they abandoned it again to the Ottomans.
+During the Venetian occupation, the two mosques of the city were converted into Catholic and Protestant churches, but on 9 April 1688 the Venetians abandoned Athens again to the Ottomans.